New, Eco-Friendly Concrete Shows Promise, But Still Requires Testing

 Concrete longevity may, ironically, be defined by the universal versatility of water, one of concrete’s requisite ingredients.
 If other hybrid concrete ingredients change, we still need water to bond the coarse particles into a concrete paste.
 Eco-producers may include green admixtures to enhance compressive strength, but they must still mix with moisture content if a strong and durable concrete slab is to form.
 And that moisture content will still need to be monitored for equally durable flooring and finish applications.

-In this context, a concrete floor moisture test still provides comparative data by which contractors can determine moisture content levels, especially in experimental concrete.
+In this context, a concrete floor RH test still provides comparative data by which contractors can determine moisture conditions, especially in experimental concrete.
 Perhaps new, experimental concrete mixtures will result in equally-modified concrete moisture test methodology.
-As long as moisture content contributes to a strong, durable, eco-friendly concrete floor, accurate concrete floor moisture test methods will be necessary to determine when moisture contents are low enough to install floor coverings.
+As long as moisture content contributes to a strong, durable, eco-friendly concrete floor, accurate concrete floor RH test methods will be necessary to determine when RH levels are low enough to install floor coverings.

-Presently, the most effective concrete moisture content measurement methods use in situ relative humidity probes, like the Rapid RH placed at various locations inside the slab at 40 percent depth.
-This way, builders can truly assess slab moisture content levels rather than just seeing what is happening at the surface with conventional moisture meters and test methods.
+Presently, the most effective concrete moisture measurement methods use in situ RH probes, like the Rapid RH® placed at various locations inside the slab at 40 percent depth.
+This way, builders can truly assess slab moisture conditions levels rather than just seeing what is happening at the surface with conventional moisture meters and test methods.
 Combined with a working knowledge of the external environmental influences on concrete’s drying process, a better picture of new concrete types’ strength and durability will also begin to take shape.